Motswiri Camp is situated in the far western corner of the Selinda Reserve

 Both lunch and dinner were accompanied by a noteworthy homemade chilli-brandy dressing, made by infusing chillies and garlic in bottles of sherry.

 Dining style: Group Meals

 Dining locations: Indoor and Outdoor Dining

 Cost of meal e.g. lunch: Included

 Drinks included: Soft drinks, bottled water, spirits, local beers and a selection of South African wines are included.
 Imported wines and spirits and champagne cost extra – and may even need to be requested in advance.

-Notes: All children will need to be constantly and closely supervised by their parents as there is big game around, and no fences.
+Notes: All children will need to be constantly and closely supervised by their parents, as there is big and dangerous game around, and no fences.